 Today, you’re more connected to the world around you than ever before.
 And now, that applies to your vehicle, too.
 Fully equipped as a mobile office on wheels, your next new GM vehicle is something to show off for a number of reasons.

 Smart home, smart vehicle

-You’re cruising along and you prepare to switch lanes.
-Suddenly, you realize a truck has sped into your blind spot and you have to react quickly.
+You’re cruising along, and you prepare to switch lanes.
+Suddenly, you realize a truck has sped into your blind spot, and you have to react quickly.
 It’s a common occurrence that can be scary and dangerous.
 Thankfully, many GM vehicles feature blind-zone alerts, lane departure warnings and forward collision, as well as rear parking assist to help keep drivers safer.
-Being aware of your surroundings is job number one when driving, and the latest car technology from GM aims to make that job easier.*
+Being aware of your surroundings is job No. 1 when driving, and the latest car technology from GM aims to make that job easier.*

 In-vehicle Wi-Fi with 4G LTE is part of the auto technology package on many GM vehicles, so streaming is easier than ever.
 Keep the whole family sane during road trips or stay connected with work on the go.

 Charging your smartphones in your vehicle is an automatic for many drivers.
 Some models feature charging mats that allow for wireless charging.
 No more family feuding over who forgot to pack the right charging adapter.

 Electric vehicles are the future of driving, and the future is now.
 GM is working toward its initiative to develop at least 20 electric vehicles by 2023 with the announcement of the GMC Hummer EV and the Cadillac Lyriq.
 New developments in autonomous, self-driving vehicles are also on the horizon, meaning driving experiences may look intriguingly different in the next decade.